JSON++ Terminology

 Structural composition is the subset of structural reuse that combines configuration documents structurally.

-JSON++ provides two structural-composition constructs: inheritance ($extends) and inclusion with defaults ($includes).
+JSON++ provides two structural-composition constructs: inheritance ($extends) and inclusion ($includes).

 Inheritance ($extends)